 Secondly, research the different styles from Waldorf and Montessori, to Classical and Worldschooling.
 Understanding what styles are out there will be liberating.
 You can then evaluate which ones will work.
 Also, you can seek guidance from others using that style via Facebook groups, blog, tutorials, podcasts, and books.

-You could also download my free 13 page guide to homeschooling styles for free today!
-It is a sample of my book, Sound Foundations, that I wrote to help homeschool moms just like me 10 years ago who had more questions than answers!
+I also wrote a book, Sound Foundations, to help homeschool moms just like me 10 years ago who had more questions than answers!

 Remember, it isn’t about growing what everyone else is, the important part is nourishing your family!